-SWAS may support athletes with referrals to medical providers who may offer benefits such as priority access or discounted consultation rates.
+SWAS may assist athletes with referrals to medical providers who may offer benefits such as priority access or discounted consultation rates.

 With the expansion of tele-health, SWAS may refer to practitioners who reside outside of the south west region.
 In some instances, SWAS may be able to connect athletes with personnel from the VIS or other leading sporting organisations.
 Athletes may consider the type of assistance they require in the fields of physiotherapists, sports doctors, sports psychologists, massage therapists, osteopaths, podiatrists, orthopaedic surgeons, chiropractors, dieticians and diagnostic imaging.